-Every year nearly one billion birds collide with glass in the U.S.!
+Every year more than one billion birds collide with glass in the U.S. alone!
 While most fatal collisions happen at homes and buildings shorter than four stories tall, smaller structures like glass walkways and bus stop shelters also pose a threat.

 Why do birds collide with glass?